 If you’re taking out a federal student loan for your undergraduate education, you are the only borrower and your parents do not need to sign your MPN.

-If a parent is borrowing a Direct PLUS Loan to help pay for your college education, however, they will need to sign an MPN.
+If a parent is borrowing a Parent PLUS Loan to help pay for your college education, however, they will need to sign an MPN.
 As with a student MPN, a parent needs to sign only a single MPN once every 10 years.
 The government can provide multiple loans based on one parent MPN.

 How Long Does the Master Promissory Note Process Take?